How to Personalize a Motorhome

 We found exactly what we wanted on the Rec Pro website.
 After placing our order, the theater seats arrived in three large boxes about a week later.

 The first step was removing the sofa.
-Once again, Andy took it apart so we could remove it easier.
+Once again, Andy took it apart so we could remove it more easily.
 The sofa found a new home with our next-door neighbor in the RV park.
+It was a win all around!

 Resizing Window Valance

-After removing the couch, our next step was removing the left-side valance on the small window beside the sofa.
-The new recliners are taller than the couch and the seat back would hit the valance.
+After removing the couch, we removed the left-side valance on the small window.
+The new recliners would be taller than the couch, and the seat back would hit the valance.

 We shortened the side valance a few inches by pulling back the covering and exposing the particleboard.
 Andy used a Sawzall to remove the excess board.
 After cutting the material to the correct length, and stapling it to the board, the valance was ready for hanging.